Dre Campbell Farm

 Foxgloves are very successful at attracting bumblebees, hummingbirds, and other pollinators.

 These wildflowers prefer cool, moist climates.
-They can be grown from seeds and prefer well-fertilized soil in the sun or shade.
+They can be grown from seed and prefer well-fertilized soil, in the sun or in shade.

 15. Borage

 Borage is a pretty flower that requires little care.
 It’s also great for attracting pollinators.
-Additionally, it is drought-tolerant and will thrive in cool and warm climates.
+Additionally, it is drought-tolerant and thrives in both cool and warm climates.

 Not only are the blue-colored, star-shaped flowers a nice addition to your garden, but the leaves and flowers of this herb are also edible.